-Are you looking for a super-quick, easy warm-up for any levels of ESL student?
+Are you looking for a super-quick, easy warm-up for any level of ESL student?
 Then you’re most certainly in the right place.

-Keep on reading for all the details about this ESL warm-up activity for children as well as adults.
+Keep on reading for all the details about this picture prompt ESL warm-up activity for children as well as adults.
 It’s the perfect way to get your English lesson started off on the right foot.

 ESL Warm-Up Activity: Picture Prompt